tanmaysankhe/CaeliScribo/README.md

 models/research/objectdetection
 ```

-Finally, open terminal in objectdetection folder and run
+Open terminal in objectdetection folder and run
 ```
 python main.py
 ```

+Finally, open localhost:5000 in browser and write in air...

 ## Authors